 2. Organisation for implementing and carrying out the policy

 3. The arrangements for carrying out the policy

 This should be placed in the first part of the policy.

-It should detail the company’s general objectives for health and safety at work and declare the commitments it has in maintaining a good working environment.
+It should detail the company’s general objectives for health and safety at work and declare the commitments it has to maintain a good working environment.

 Important details to incorporate include employee expectations, the employer’s intention and commitment, facilities and/or resources available to members of the company, as well as a reference to the necessity for compliance with the policy.
-The aim/purpose of the policy should also be listed out.
+The aim/purpose of the policy should also be listed.

 Once you have given a broad overview of the purpose of the policy, employee expectations and what the policy sets out to achieve, you will then need to detail how responsibilities will be allocated among members of the company.

 Delegation of responsibilities/duties should be clear, such that each member of the company knows what they are being held accountable for.